Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The C-MST Method of Cheng et al.

 \subsection{Wedgebox selection}

 The wedgebox structure\footnote{ {\bf MSSM Test Point II} is clearly representative of the general case in the MSSM, where $pp$ collisions yield a `mixed bag' of concomitant neutralino decays.
-Events on this plot pass the same cuts as in Section \ref{sec:add}, minus the jet cut.} of Fig.~\ref{t2-wedge} is compartmentalized into four substantially event-populated regions by the shown red-dashed lines to which will be applied the following nomenclature:
+Events on this plot pass the same cuts as in Section \ref{sec:add}, minus the jet cut.} of Fig.~\ref{t2-wedge} is again generated using ISAJET \cite{Baer:1999sp,Paige:2003mg} and the event selection criteria mentioned earlier (save no jet cut); the plot compartmentalized into four substantially event-populated regions by the shown red-dashed lines to which will be applied the following nomenclature:

 The Zone 1 box, with $[M_{ee}\, \hbox{and} \, M_{\mu\mu}] < 47\, \hbox{GeV}$, is the most densely-populated region of the wedgebox plot and should include all ${\widetilde{\chi}^0_2} {\widetilde{\chi}^0_2}$ events.